The Authority Marketing Playbook

 The Real Key to Authority

-The secret sauce that makes you an authority is personality.
+The secret sauce that makes you an authority is personality—or under Cialdini’s principles of persuasion, likeability, and consistency.
 It’s who you are.
 If a unique personality is missing from your content, then it will never build a dedicated audience.
 Personality is really difficult to describe in terms of what works and what doesn’t, because everyone is different.

 Each person has an individual voice that can best reach a specific audience.
-Part of our job is to help clients find that audience.
+An important part of authority marketing is finding that voice and the audience it speaks to.

 Fundamental rules for authority content